Frequently Asked Pediatric Dental Questions – Chesterfield, MO

 Get Your Questions About Pediatric Oral Health Answered

 Do you have questions about your child’s oral health and how it can be improved?
 Our dental staff is always trying to find new ways to keep parents informed about handy oral hygiene tricks, cool new children’s oral health products, and helpful preventive treatments we offer.
 Below, we’ve compiled some of the most commonly asked questions that we get from parents so you can get the answers you need.
-If you don’t see yours listed, don’t hesitate to contact our office!
+If you don’t see yours listed, don’t hesitate to contact our dental office!

 When should my child first visit their dentist?

 The American Academy of Pediatric Dentistry recommends taking your child in for their first dental appointment by the time their first tooth has grown in, or by their first birthday.
-This visit is primarily to make sure that their mouth is developing properly and to help get them acclimated to our office and staff.
+This visit is primarily to make sure that their mouth is developing properly and to help get them acclimated to our dental office and staff.
 In addition, parents are given proper home oral hygiene instructions for their little one.

 How do I brush my baby’s teeth?

 Baby teeth can accumulate plaque and tartar at any age, which is why it’s important to brush them every day.
-Contact our office to learn about recommendations and helpful tips.
+Contact our dental office to learn about recommendations and helpful tips.

 How is a pediatric dentist different from a family dentist?

 After dental school, a Pediatric dentist like Dr. Sedighi has undergone several additional years of advanced Pediatric dentistry education and training to understand how children’s teeth develop and change.
-This allows them to know what oral problems to look out for among infants, children, and teens, as well as help children feel comfortable and at-ease while visiting their office.
+This allows them to know what oral problems to look out for among infants, children, and teens, as well as help children feel comfortable and at-ease while visiting their dental office.